openedx/open-edx-proposals/oeps/oep-0037-bp-test-data.rst

 Reusing Data
 ------------

-Once a development environment has been populated with a data set comprehensive enough to exercise certain functionality in Open edX, it can be useful to "save it" for later use.
+Once a development environment has been populated with a dev data set comprehensive enough to exercise certain functionality in Open edX, it can be useful to "save it" for later use.
 The first step is to make sure that any `PII`_ has been stripped from the data.
 Even development data may include a developer's email address and other personal information.
 Tools such as `dj_anonymizer`_ can be useful in making a first pass at stripping such PII, but it should be followed by manual verification against the `OEP-30`_ annotations.

 Once PII has been removed, an attempt can be made to export just the needed data.
 This may be a combination of course export to OLX and generation of fixtures from selected relational data using a utility such as `django-fixture-magic`_.
 These fixtures should not be saved verbatim, but rather used as a guide for producing Python code that generates roughly equivalent data using ``factory_boy`` as described below.